Today’s adventures centre around my efforts to get a new Indonesian visa.

 I considered writing…

-I wish to come to your daft country because I’m trying to get around the world without flying and by a quirk of geography your crappy little nation (which has utterly no taste in music, food or fashion, by the way) happens to be in the way of me getting to Palau and Papua New Guinea.
+I wish to come to your country because I’m trying to get around the world without flying and, by a quirk of geography, your nation happens to be in the way of me getting to Palau and Papua New Guinea.

 PS.
 You smell.